-But here’s the thousand-dollar question: How much will the company help with?
+But, here’s the real question: How much will a company help with in their relocation assistance?
 Relocation packages can vary depending on the size of the company, their policies on relocation and how often they relocate their staff.
 Here are the different types of methods companies often use:

 Rather than dole out a lump sum up front and then have no idea whether you actually use all of it to move, some companies put a cap on a reimbursement amount and leave it to you to submit receipts for everything once you’ve moved.
 But if you go over that cap, anything extra comes out of your pocket.

 Don’t want the hassle of keeping track of a lump sum or reimbursement?
 In this situation, the company outsources all the relocation logistics to a third party to manage the whole process.
 The company also sometimes offers guidance and assistance to new employees in their new town.
 Bonus!